 Standard lead X-ray aprons are manufactured using 100% lead are the most traditional and economical option.
 For example, the standard large lead plain back apron (Product Code: 790RL) offers frontal protection weighing in at 11 pounds.
 This particular apron offers a nominal lead equivalence of 0.5mm and 100% protection at 80 kVp.
 Standard lead x-ray aprons are well-suited for shorter procedures.
 The weight of the apron will increase depending on the level and areas of protection required.

 Non-Lead or Lead-Free x-ray aprons are manufactured from a proprietary blend of attenuating heavy metals.
 Lead is not the only metal that protects you from an x-ray beam.
 These heavy metals may include barium, aluminum, tin, bismuth, tungsten and titanium.
-The Xenolite Non-Lead Elastic Tab Apron is 40% lighter than standard lead aprons and has a 0.50mm lead equivalency and 100% frontal protection at 100 kVp.
+Non-lead aprons can be up to 40% lighter than standard lead aprons while still providing 0.50mm lead equivalency and 100% frontal protection at 100 kVp.
 The non-lead and lead-free aprons are recyclable and safe for non-hazardous disposal and are excellent for long procedures.

 (Part 3) How To Choose The Right X-Ray Apron Style

 Now that we have discussed the different types of core materials and their benefits, you should have a better understanding of what to look for when selecting your next x-ray apron or radiation shielding garment.
 In our next post we will discuss the different types of x-ray apron styles that are available.
 If you have any questions or comments, please feel free to leave them below or connect with us on twitter!Explore Our Lead Aprons